 Safety Tips While Riding Your Bicycle

-- Ride so drivers and other cyclists can see you.
-Bikers should ride one behind another and with the flow of traffic.
+• Ride so drivers and other cyclists can see you.
+Bikers should ride one behind another, on the right side of the road and with the traffic.

-- Use appropriate hand signals; respect traffic signals.
-Stop at all stop signs and stoplights.
+• Use appropriate hand signals and follow the rules of the road by respecting traffic signals.
+Stop at all stop signs and stoplights and watching out for pedestrians.